AutoSys Calendars: The 1 Schedule That Stops Jobs at Year-End

 # List all calendars in the AutoSys instance autocal_asc -r % # View dates in a specific calendar autocal_asc -r business_days_2026 # Delete an obsolete calendar autocal_asc << 'EOF' delete_calendar: old_2025_holidays EOF # Find all jobs using a specific calendar autorep -J % -q | grep -B5 'run_calendar: business_days_2026'

-| days_of_week | Simple day-of-week rules | days_of_week: mon-fri |
+| days_of_week | Simple day-of-week rules (every weekday, every weekend) | days_of_week: mon-fri | Low (no annual updates) | Run every weekday |

-| run_calendar | Custom date lists (business days, month-end) | run_calendar: calendar_name |
+| run_calendar | Custom date lists (business days, month-end, quarter-end) | run_calendar: calendar_name | High (requires annual calendar updates) | Run only on last business day of month |

-| exclude_calendar | Skip specific dates (holidays) | exclude_calendar: calendar_name |
+| exclude_calendar | Skip specific dates (public holidays) | exclude_calendar: calendar_name | Medium (update holiday list annually) | Run business days except holidays |

-| Both run_calendar + exclude_calendar | Business days minus holidays | Both attributes together |
+| Both run_calendar + exclude_calendar | Business days minus holidays | run_calendar + exclude_calendar | High (both calendars need updates) | Run business days, skip Christmas |

 🎯 Key Takeaways

-- AutoSys calendars are named date lists that let you schedule jobs on business days, holidays, or any custom date pattern
+- AutoSys calendars are named date lists that let you schedule jobs on business days, holidays, or any custom date pattern.

-- Use run_calendar to specify which days to run; use exclude_calendar to skip specific dates like public holidays
+- Use run_calendar to specify which days to run; use exclude_calendar to skip specific dates like public holidays.

-- Calendars are created and managed with the autocal_asc command
+- Calendars are created and managed with the autocal_asc command.

-- Standard calendars with explicit dates must be updated annually
+- Standard calendars with explicit dates must be updated annually — automate this process to avoid job failures.

 ⚠ Common Mistakes to Avoid